QUICK SUMMARY

 Healthy weight management is one of the most important heart healthy lifestyle changes because excess weight can affect blood pressure, cholesterol, inflammation, insulin sensitivity, and metabolic syndrome risk.
 (1, 2)

 But here’s the thing: your heart does not need another fad diet.
-Your heart needs consistency.

 Focus on meals built around vegetables, clean protein, herbs, spices, and fiber-rich foods.
 Choose foods like leafy greens, berries, cruciferous vegetables, garlic, onions, legumes, wild-caught fish, and small amounts of nuts and seeds.
-For heart-friendly recipe inspiration, foods like kale, garlic, and hemp seeds can be part of a nourishing, whole-food pattern.

 Movement matters just as much.
-Walking, swimming, gardening, rebounding, strength training, and high intensity interval training can all support circulation, body composition, blood sugar, and cardiovascular resilience when done appropriately for your season of life.
+Walking, swimming, gardening, rebounding, strength training, and high-intensity interval training can all support circulation, body composition, blood sugar, and cardiovascular resilience when done appropriately for your season of life.

 Application: Start with a 10-minute walk after one meal each day.
 This simple habit can support blood sugar regulation, digestion, stress relief, and heart health without requiring a gym membership.